Rethinking Fitness in Midlife: Why Strength Training Is Your New Superpower

 📚 If mood and anxiety are part of your midlife picture, explore our section on menopause mood changes and anxiety support for more tools that pair beautifully with strength training.

-Where Does Cardio Fit In?
+The Best Exercise for Menopause: Where Does Cardio Fit In?

 If you love your walks, hikes, swims, Peloton rides, then keep them.
 Cardio is still an important ally for: